Crestone-Tech/.github/profile/README.md

 # Crestone Technology

-Crestone Technology is a team of developers working together on projects we care about
+Crestone Technology is a team of developers working on open-source projects together.
+Want to join us?